 Your Investments and Coronavirus

 The current outbreak of coronavirus has sent the stock market plummeting.
-This has left many extremely concerned about their investments.
+This is in part because many businesses have been hit hard financially by reduced customers and lockdowns forcing them to close.
+With several seeking a bankruptcy birmingham firm to help them file for Chapter 11, this has left many extremely concerned about their investments.
 In this article, we are going to go over some useful tips to help you separate fact from fiction.
 This information will help you to make wise decisions regarding your investments in these uncertain times.

 Have Correct Definitions and Avoid the Media